 Step 5: Apply For Locksmith Jobs

-Once you have the necessary qualifications, training, and licenses, you can start to apply for locksmith jobs.
+Once you have the qualifications, training, and licenses, you can apply for locksmith jobs.
 In many cases, locksmiths that offer apprenticeships offer a full-time position to apprentices with good skills.

 Additionally, you can find job opportunities with other companies and businesses.
-Some locksmiths even prefer to start their businesses and work as independent locksmiths, but it requires a lot of networking and business marketing.
+Some locksmiths even prefer to start their businesses and work as independent locksmiths.
+Still, it requires a lot of networking and business marketing.

 6. How To Become A Locksmith In NSW?